How to Install WordPress on Google Cloud Compute

 Head over to SpinupWP and click Spin Up a New Server followed by I’ve already provisioned a fresh server.
 Enter the server’s external IP address, SSH username and select Public Key authentication.

 Copy the command provided by SpinupWP into the browser terminal connection.

 Confirm the connection by clicking Next in SpinupWP.
 Enter the server’s hostname and select the desired database server.
 Click Provision Server to begin the provisioning process.

-Once the server has finished provisioning you’re ready to start adding sites.
-Check out our Getting Started doc if you need more information.
+Once the server has finished provisioning you’re ready to start adding sites or other web apps.